Lamu Island: Lamu Old Town

-Lamu Old Town, the principal inhabited part of the island, is one of the oldest and best-preserved Swahili settlements in East Africa..
+In Lamu Old Town, the principal inhabited part of the island, is one of the oldest and best-preserved Swahili settlements in East Africa..
 This city has had civilians living in it for over seven hundred years, while most of the other East African settlements along the coast do not have inhabitants.
-Due to Lamu's history in trading gold, spices, and slaves, Lamu is truly a melting pot of different cultures and Arabic, Persian, Indian, European, and Swahili traditions that are evidently on display in Lamu's Architecture.
+Due to Lamu's history in trading gold, spices, and slaves, Lamu is truly a melting pot of different cultures and Arabic, Persian, Indian, European, and Swahili traditions that are in evidently on display in Lamu's Architecture.
 Lamu is an important center for trade because it is the most important trade center in East Africa.
 People migrated from various lands and from various cultures to conduct trade at the port of Lamu, the abundance of a diversity of people trading at the island of Lamu impacted the future culture of this island.
 Not only did the traders help the economy of Lamu grow, but it also gave the local people the opportunity to adopt different customs as their own.
 Because of this, Lamu is also an important cultural, technological, and religious center in Eastern Africa.
 Lamu has hosted major Muslim religious festivals since the 19th century, and has become a significant center for the study of Islamic and Swahili cultures which scholars from both traditions studying in Lamu.
 Most evident tradition in Lamu however is the Swahili.
 In falling characteristically with the Swahili culture, most of the town is built with coral stone and mangrove timber.
 The town is characterized by the simplicity of structural forms enriched by such features as inner courtyards, verandas, and elaborately carved wooden doors.
 It is also uniquely Swahili in that the town is spatially organized and is littered with narrow winding streets.